 - Various colored washi tape

-These pages I made as a goal setting (you could do daily, monthly, quarterly or yearly goals) and the days of the week on the next page.
-If you really like your designs you can just copy the page to repeat in your binder for a lazy method, hehe.
+I used the below blank pages as a goal setting page (you could do daily, monthly, quarterly or yearly goals) and the days of the week on the next page.
+If you really like your designs you can just scan and copy the page to repeat in your binder for a lazy method, hehe.
 I’m sure dedicated bullet journalers are laughing at me right now for saying to copy the pages 🙂

-Below you can see how the pages look blank with the exception of where I wrote LOVE.
-Cute right?
+Below you can see how the pages look blank.

 Want more bullet journal inspiration?
 Check out these books: